adizona/aws-datalake/articles/crawling_partitioned_data_with_glue.md

 ## Defining a Crawler using CloudFormation

 We will use the CloudFormation template found [here](../files/templates/glue_crawler_gdelt.json) to define our Crawler and all its supporting pieces.
+Let's now investigate each resource defined in the template.

+### AWS Glue Classifiers

+One of the first actions a Crawler takes, as it interrogates a data store, is to classify the data to determine the format, schema, and all associated properties.
+AWS Glue uses classifiers for this task.
+A classifier tries to recognize the format of the data.
+The classifier then returns a certainty number to indicate how certain the format recognition was.

+AWS Glue provides a set of built-in classifiers, but we can also create custom classifiers.
+AWS Glue invokes custom classifiers first, in the order that we specify in our crawler definition.
+Depending on the results that are returned from custom classifiers, AWS Glue might also invoke built-in classifiers.
+If a classifier returns certainty=1.0 during processing, it indicates that it's 100 percent certain that it can create the correct schema.
+AWS Glue then uses the output of that classifier.

+For more information on AWS Glue Classifiers, please visit [here](https://docs.aws.amazon.com/glue/latest/dg/add-classifier.html).